scottpetrovic/personal-blog/content/posts/2023-building-krita-from-source.md

 You can get the Ubuntu 20.04 (Focal Fossa) image here: https://releases.ubuntu.com/focal/

+Windows: You can use the program "Rufus" to burn the ISO to a USB for installing
+Ubuntu: You can use the program "Startup Disk Creator" to burn the USB for installing

 ## Step 1: OS packages for building
 Before we can start any building or installing, our OS needs to have some tools to build and work with code.
 This is the command I use to install everything as a base.